SmithCray/Code-Companion/README.md

 <br>

-As a User
+As a User:

-        I want a website I can go to as a new or experienced programmer to find people to partner with and work on various coding projects with others.
+- I want a website I can go to as a new or experienced programmer to find people to partner with and work on various coding projects with others.

-Then
+Then:

-        I want a list of projects other users are looking for teammates to help create with specifics on language/stack as well as an option to post new projects you are looking for team members on.
+- I want a list of projects other users are looking for teammates to help create with specifics on language/stack as well as an option to post new projects you are looking for team members on.

-So that
+So that:

-        I can continue learning and growing my skill set and network with other programmers that can help mentor me or I can help mentor them depending on experience level.
+ - I can continue learning and growing my skill set and network with other programmers that can help mentor me or I can help mentor them depending on experience level.

 <br>